Become a Member

 A regulated category for any person who is a practicing assessor and holds the AMAA designation.

-This is an entry level, regulated membership category for those wishing to pursue the AMAA designation.
+This is an entry level, regulated membership category for those wishing to pursue the AMAA designation or for those practicing assessment or performing tasks that support the assessment process under the supervision of an accredited municipal assessor.
 Any person who is a practicing assessor is 18 years of age or older, and is sponsored by an Accredited Member is eligible for this category.
 Candidate members will have eight years in which to complete their accreditation requirements.

 A qualifying student member must be a person engaged full time in post secondary educational studies and cannot be employed full time in the appraisal/assessment industry.
 An applicant in this unregulated category may be asked to provide proof of full-time student status.